I'm Natalie -

 READ MY STORY ↓

-Neverdrift started in 2018 as a small personal project — a space where friends could slow down and reflect on where their lives were actually heading.
+Neverdrift started as a space where friends could slow down and reflect on where their lives were actually heading.
 I wasn't thinking about a business.
 I was thinking about a gap I kept seeing between what people were building externally and how they felt on the inside.

 I had just joined Google during the circuit breaker period.
 New environment, silent pressure to perform.